 Salt & Wind Travel

-The 8 Best Places To Stay in Florence Italy (2024)
+The 8 Best Places To Stay in Florence Italy

-After 12 years of living there, I know a thing or two about the best places to stay in Florence Italy.
-At one point or another, I have lived in almost all the central Florentine neighborhoods and visited each of them countless times.
+After 12 years of living there, I have thoughts about the best places to stay in Florence.
+At some point, I have lived in almost all the central Florentine neighborhoods and visited each of them numerous times.
+Florence is a small city, but unfortunately, it has gained a reputation for being too touristy or unwelcoming.

 Best Places To Stay In Florence Italy